 Alan Kelly is a visionary strategist, author, professor, political analyst, and award-winning Silicon Valley entrepreneur.
-Today he is the Founder and Executive Director of Playmaker Systems, LLC, a strategy and simulations firm.
-Based in the Washington D.C. area management consulting firm that specializes in competitive strategy and whose services and products are based on a breakthrough decision system for influence professionals.
-The firm’s clients and partners include Abbott, Bayer, Dell, HP, Intel, Royal Dutch Shell, SAP, the U.S. Department of Defense, and VMware.
+He is Founder and Executive Director of Playmaker Systems, LLC, a strategy and simulations firm.
+Based in the Washington D.C. area, the company’s services are based on a breakthrough decision system for communications, social media, marketing, sales and military intelligence professionals.
+Its clients include Abbott, Bayer, Dell, HP, Intel, Royal Dutch Shell, SAP, the U.S. Department of Defense, and VMware.

 Kelly’s work is driven by a simple idea: That influence – like chemistry, biology, language and even music – is underlain by a single system of irreducibly unique elements.
 In this regard, he envisions a modern lingua franca for managers of reputations, brands and other intangible assets, applicable across industries, governments and cultures.

 In technology and marketing, Kelly is known for his founding and leadership of Applied Communications Group, a San Francisco-based public relations and research firm that earned distinction for its quantitative grounding and unique philosophy of competitive communications.
 From its formation in 1992 to the sale of its assets in 2003, the firm garnered numerous best-in-class recognitions for its work with Oracle, Hewlett–Packard, Cisco, Sun Microsystems, Genentech, VeriSign, PayPal, Veritas Software, BEA Systems, TechNet and Informatica, among others.